 Jennifer Pfaltzgraff, Interim Executive Director is a graduate of the University of Massachusetts at Amherst with a BS in Communications.
 She is the mother of two children, Madeleine and Ethan.
 Jennifer began advocating for people with intellectual and developmental disabilities when her son Ethan was diagnosed with cerebral palsy at 7 months old.
 She was elected to the board of directors of The Arc of Wake County in July 2007, serving as a director, then President and Past President.
 She then served as Executive Director for The Arc of Wake County leading up to The Arc of the Triangle merger in July 2014.
 Jennifer transitioned in to the Marketing and Communications Director role promoting the programs and services of The Arc of the Triangle as well as took the lead on creating and organizing fundraising efforts like the Gala for Good and Community Classic Golf Tournament.
-Jennifer serves as Chair for the Wake County Special Education Advisory Council.
-She served as Co-Chair of the Wake County LICC (Local Inter-Agency Coordinating Council) for 5 years.
+Jennifer has served as Chair for the Wake County Special Education Advisory Council and Co-Chair of the Wake County LICC (Local Inter-Agency Coordinating Council) for 5 years.
 Jennifer also enjoys volunteering with the Cary High School Band, MARC Sharks Swim Team and spending time with her family.

 Lisa Maier, Quality Assurance Director grew up in New York where she graduated from State University of New York, New Paltz with a BS in Education.
 Lisa began working for people with developmental disabilities after she moved to Oklahoma, working in ICFs, group homes and then as a State Case Manger supporting community living.
 She began her QA role providing guidance for children in Therapeutic Foster Care and Adult Companionship before moving to NC in 2003.
 Lisa continued her QA role but now advocating for children and adults through community mental health services until she joined The Arc of the Triangle.
 Returning to her passion of supporting people with I/DD, Lisa is looking forward to assisting The Arc of the Triangle grow their services and footprint to ensure we can provide our participants and families with continued quality services no matter where they live in the Triangle.